ArjanCodes/examples/more_diagrams/README.md

 The opinions in this video are completely mine.
 This is not a sponsored video, I've not been paid by any of these tools, nor did the makers of these tools see this video before I published it.
 I did get free access to the full version of HackerDraw for the purpose of this review.

+Now, drawing diagrams definitely helps clarify the design of your software, but there are more things to think about when you create a new piece of software.
+I've written a free guide to help you with this.
+It's available at arjancodes.com/designguide and it contains the 7 steps I take whenever I design new software.
+If you enter your email address on the website, you'll get the guide in your inbox right away.
+Arjancodes.com/designguide, the link is also in the description of this video.

 ## Mermaid

 ### Pros